Colorado-State-University-CMB/CM580A3-Intro-to-qCMB-2023/09_commandline/TheCommandLine.md

 ### Syntax

-( Only showing the prompt separator.
-Don't type the '%'  )
+( Only showing the prompt separator '%' )

 ```
               1         2